gouldsonium/lorerim-wiki/read-me.md

 ### XMP/EXPO/RAM OVERCLOCKING:

 Skyrim is an old game and very memory sensitive.
-I DO NOT RECOMMEND enabling XMP/EXPO or overclocking your RAM while playing it.
+I DO NOT RECOMMEND enabling XMP/EXPO or overclocking your RAM while playing it if you experience instability.
 You can check if XMP/EXPO is enabled in your motherboard's BIOS settings.

 ### OPTIONAL MODS - ULTRAWIDE SUPPORT & PERFORMANCE: